- Interview Preparation

 20. What are the differences between ArrayList and List in C#?

-ArrayList List
+Both ArrayList and List

-ArrayList is a non-generic collection class List is a generic collection class
+ArrayList is a non-generic collection class | List |

-ArrayList resizes dynamically when elements are added or removed, which can impact performance due to boxing and unboxing operations List is more efficient as it does not require boxing and unboxing
+ArrayList resizes dynamically when elements are added or removed, which can impact performance due to boxing and unboxing operations | List |

-ArrayList is a legacy collection class that lacks type safety and is less efficient List is a generic collection class that offers type safety, better performance, and improved usability
+ArrayList is a legacy collection class that lacks type safety and is less efficient | List |

 21. What is the difference between const and readonly in C#?